Language: EN

 Conditional Access Operator (?.)

-The conditional access operator (?.) makes it easier to work safely with null values by allowing access to members only if the object is not null.
+The conditional access operator (?.) makes safe handling of null values easier by allowing access to members only if the object is not null.

 Persona persona = null;